MrYossu/Pixata.Utilities/Pixata.Blazor.TelerikComponents/Readme.md

 Description coming soon...

 ## Warning
 The package relies on the Telerik.Blazor Nuget package.
-If you don't have a subscription with Telerik, you can a 30-day trial version from them.
+If you don't have a subscription with Telerik, you can get a 30-day trial version from them.

 ## Sample project
 I have added a [Blazor web project](https://github.com/MrYossu/Pixata.Utilities/tree/master/Pixata.Blazor.Test) to the repository, and intend to use that to try out and demonstrate the components.
 At the moment, it's a just-out-of-the-box template project, but should hopefully be expanded to include sample usage of the components.